Minimal bounds and members of effectively closed sets: Notation and Terminology

-An {\em antibasis} theorem tells us that a $\Pi^0_1$ class cannot have all/any members of a particular kind without having a member of every degree.
-Kent and Lewis \cite{KL} proved the {\em Low Antibasis Theorem} which says that if a $\Pi^0_1$ class contains a member of every low degree then it contains a member of every degree.
-In \cite{Cevik}, a stronger result was shown, that for a given degree ${\bf a\geq 0'}$, if a $\Pi^0_1$ class $\mathcal{P}$ contains members of every degree ${\bf b}$ such that ${\bf b'=a}$, then $\mathcal{P}$ contains members of every degree.
+An {\em antibasis} theorem tells us that a $\Pi^0_1$ class cannot have all/any members of a particular kind without having a member of every Turing degree.
+Kent and Lewis \cite{KL} proved the {\em Low Antibasis Theorem} which says that if a $\Pi^0_1$ class contains a member of every low degree, then it contains a member of every degree.
+In \cite{Cevik}, the latter result was extended in relation to the jump hierarchy, that for a given degree ${\bf a\geq 0'}$, if a $\Pi^0_1$ class $\mathcal{P}$ contains members of every degree ${\bf b}$ such that ${\bf b'=a}$, then $\mathcal{P}$ contains members of every degree.
 A local version of this result is also given in the same work.
 That is, when ${\bf a}$ is also $\Sigma^0_2$, it suffices in the hypothesis to have a member of every $\Delta^0_2$ degree ${\bf b}$ such that ${\bf b'=a}$.